 The best time to visit Great Smoky Mountains National Park depends on you.
 Summer and Fall are the park’s high seasons.
 Summer sees visitors flocking to the Smoky Mountains to cool down with high-elevation hikes and days spent wading in streams or tubing in rivers, and to hike.
 In Fall the mountains turn into patchwork quilts of color as the leaves change, and this brings leaf peepers, artists, fall-lovers and Nationals Parks fans to the Smokies in droves.

 Conversely, Winter and Spring see fewer visitors.
 During Winter, some facilities will be closed, but hikers will have trails to themselves and can experience the park in a way few visitors do.
 Spring begins to see visitors return, drawn by wildflowers, warming days and wildlife.
 In Cades Cove, wildlife photographers capture shot after shot of bears and their cubs, deer and their fawns, and Tom turkeys strutting their stuff.

-Inclement weather – typically ice or snow or both – causes the temporary closure of some roads – like Newfound Gap Road – during winter.
-Cades Cove Loop Road is closed to all vehicles on Wednesdays from early May through early September to accommodate cyclists and their safe use of the scenic loop road.
+Inclement weather – typically ice or snow or both – causes the temporary closure of some roads, like Newfound Gap Road, during winter.
+Cades Cove Loop Road is closed to all vehicles on Wednesdays from May through September to accommodate cyclists and pedestrians and their safe use of the scenic loop road.

 Some roads within the park are subject to seasonal closures.
 Clingmans Dome Road and Roaring Fork Motor Nature Trail close to automobile traffic in late November and reopens in early April.
 Off-highway roads like Rich Mountain Road and Balsam Mountain Road (also called Heintooga Ridge Road) close seasonally.
 Rich Mountain Road typically closes from early November through the first week of April, and Balsam Mountain Road typically closes on November 1 and reopens by mid-May.